harrowrnz/rpcats/rp_uv_tutorial_with_git_notes.md

 uv init rpcats
 ```

 This will create the following structure with a placeholder main.py
+Note that the git scaffolding is also created with a `.git` folder and a `.gitignore` file

 ```shell
 rpcats/